OWF/owf2014/pages/en/news/team-owf2014/index.md

 title: Meet the OWF 2014 Team!
 date: 2014/05/15

 Open World Forum is back for a whole new edition!
-It will occur on October 30th, 31th and November 1st.
+It will occur on October 30th and 31th.

 Last year's edition was a big success, and we are looking forward to another event with even more talks, more workshops, and more social networking.